 Economic Development is our highest priority and our economic development initiatives will be aggressive and proactive and our strategic marketing and branding will be exceptional.
 We will focus on recruitment of new business and industry and retaining our current partners-Strategic Priorities of Butts County.

-The Community Development department handles a broad range of responsibilities associated with providing a well-planned, quality community that focuses on advancing and creating economic opportunities; designing communities that are livable and sustainable; ensuring that quality standards of building accountability are achieved, all while preserving and promoting our cultural areas, natural resources and tourism development.
+The Planning & Development department handles a broad range of responsibilities associated with providing a well-planned, quality community that focuses on advancing and creating economic opportunities; designing communities that are livable and sustainable; ensuring that quality standards of building accountability are achieved, all while preserving and promoting our cultural areas, natural resources and tourism development.

 While we are the County government’s lead agency on community development projects, we also partner with other agencies such as Industrial Development, our Cities, School System and other local Authorities to work as a team, bringing both a united front and a common purpose towards shepherding our community forward in a positive growth direction.
 We provide a variety of supportive services to all of these entities, including the cities of Jackson, Flovilla and Jenkinsburg in the managing of zoning rules and regulations among other services.